desktopui/silver-bullet/docs/appkit.md

 ---
 layout: page
 title: AppKit
-tagline: "Bonus: in Swift, macOS-only"
+tagline: [Bonus] In Swift, macOS-only
 empty: true
 ---

+Flawed, sometimes inconsistent comparing to UIKit.

-things that hard to do right:
+Things that hard to do right to imitate:

 focus/blurred
 splitview